Genital Herpes Increases Risk Of Cervical Cancer

 Prevention and Screening Strategies

 Given the increased risk of cervical cancer associated with HSV-2 infection, preventive measures and regular screening are crucial.
-Vaccination against HPV is a highly effective way to prevent HPV infection and reduce the risk of cervical cancer.
+Practically speaking, vaccination against HPV is a highly effective way to prevent HPV infection and reduce the risk of cervical cancer.
 The HPV vaccine is recommended for adolescents and young adults before they become sexually active, ideally between the ages of 11 and 12.

 Regular cervical cancer screening is also essential.
-The Pap test and HPV test can detect abnormal cells and HPV infections early, allowing for timely treatment to prevent the development of cancer.
-Current guidelines recommend that women start cervical cancer screening at age 21 and continue until age 65.
+Also, the Pap test and HPV test can detect abnormal cells and HPV infections early, allowing for timely treatment to prevent the development of cancer.
+Current guidelines recommend that women start cervical cancer screening at age 21 and continue until age 65 Small thing, real impact.
+Turns out it matters..

 For women with HSV-2 infection, more frequent screening may be recommended.
 It is important to discuss your individual risk factors and screening schedule with your healthcare provider.
 Additionally, practicing safe sex, including using condoms, can reduce the risk of acquiring both HSV-2 and HPV infections.